-Gregerson said the city has been in protracted discussions with Propeller on how to mitigate the effects of the project if it goes forward, and has found the developer responsive.
+Gregerson said the city has been in protracted discussions with Propeller on how to mitigate the effects of the project if it goes forward.

 Also, Snohomish County will invest $1 million in the Harbour Reach Corridor Project, a new $16 million arterial road parallel to the Mukilteo Speedway, she said.

 Propeller’s Smith said all the local regulatory requirements for the terminal have now been dealt with, including final mitigation of a stormwater issue raised by one local resident.